In Part 1, we built a Study Buddy agent from scratch using Google ADK. Now it's time to give our agent real power — tools.

 tools=[google_search, record_study_session, get_student_profile],

-Step 4: Adjusting the Prompt – Guiding the Agent
+) Step 4: Adjusting the Prompt

 XML Tag Prompting: Structuring for Clarity